-A course is what is taught for the HSC.
+A course is any subject taught for the HSC.
 The following is a guideline to help you understand the pattern of courses.

 2 Unit Course This is the basic structure of all courses.
-2 unit courses typically equate to 120 hrs of study or 9 lessons per cycle.
+2 unit courses typically equate to 120 hrs of study or 10 lessons per cycle.